-A late payment penalty of $75 may be assessed to the student's account if payment is not made by the term due dates.
+A late fee of $150 will be assessed to the student's account with an outstanding balance of $1,500 or more if payment is not made by the term due dates.
 A registration and transcript hold will also be placed on the account and students will not be allowed to register for the following term until their balance is resolved.

 Further, in the event that a student does not pay his/her tuition fees and the University finds it necessary to send the unpaid fees to a collection agency for collection, the student will be responsible to pay any reasonable collection fees and/or legal fees associated with said collection of the amount owed to Bryant University.

 When a student decides to drop or withdraw from one or more courses, there can be clear financial and academic implications to such a decision.
 Therefore, it is imperative that a student understands and carefully complies with the policies and procedures that follow.

 A student may drop a course during the Add/Drop period, as posted on the University calendar, and thus the course will not appear on the student’s transcript.

 Withdrawing from a Course

 A student may withdraw from a course after the Add/Drop period and up until the end of regularly scheduled classes, as designated by the university calendar, by making a written request to the Office of the Registrar.